dmaticzka/targetdist/README.md

 # targetdist

-Count and plot distribution of regions over hierarchical sets of genomic targets.
+Targetdist counts the number of peaks, crosslinking events or other intervals overlapping various classes of genomic targets, such as ncRNAs, UTRs, introns and exons.
+Should a peak overlap multiple annotations it is attributed to the annotation with highest priority.
+Priority of target classes descends from left to right.

 ## Installation

-These scripts require 'bedtools' and R packages "ggplot2" and "gridExtra".
+The targetdist scripts require 'bedtools' and R packages 'ggplot2' and 'gridExtra'.

-The pre-calculated annotations can be downloaded at http://www.bioinf.uni-freiburg.de/~maticzkd/targetdist_annotation_v0_1.tar.bz2 and have to be extracted in the targetdist base directory.
+The pre-calculated annotations can be downloaded from http://www.bioinf.uni-freiburg.de/~maticzkd/targetdist_annotation_v0_1.tar.bz2 and should be be extracted in the targetdist base directory as shown below.

 ```
 cd targetdist